elementor/static-html-output/.github/readme.md

-# WP2Static
+# StaticHTMLOutput

 WordPress plugin to generate a static copy of your site and deploy to GitHub Pages, S3, Netlify, etc.  Increase security, pageload speed and hosting options.
 Connect WordPress into your CI/CD workflow.

-**Note: This is a forked version from WP2Static V6.
-To use the V7 version, see [https://github.com/WP2Static/WP2Static](https://github.com/WP2Static/WP2Static)
+**Note: This is a forked version from StaticHTMLOutput V6.
+To use the V7 version, see [https://github.com/StaticHTMLOutput/StaticHTMLOutput](https://github.com/StaticHTMLOutput/StaticHTMLOutput)

 [English ![English](docs/images/flags/greatbritain.png)](readme.md) |
 [日本語 ![日本語](docs/images/flags/japan.png)](readme.jp.md) |